-The high temperature phase ($\beta<\beta_{H}^{*}$) implied by duality has singular properties.
-For example the canonical entropy is negative in this phase.
-One of the most intriguing features of the high temperature phase is that if we evaluate the limit of the free energy as $T\rightarrow\infty$ we obtain
+The high-temperature phase,~$\beta<2\pi^{2}\alpha'/\beta_{H}$, has singular properties, the canonical entropy being negative.
+Another most intriguing feature is that evaluating the free energy in the limit~$T\rightarrow\infty$ we find

-where $\Lambda$ is the cosmological constant.
-Since in our case $\Lambda=0$, this implies that in the high temperature limit there are no degrees of freedom at all.
+with~$\Lambda$ the cosmological constant.
+Since in our case~$\Lambda=0$, this seems to imply that in the high temperature limit there are no degrees of freedom at all.

-Some authors have interpreted these facts as showing that the high temperature phase is not physical and that the Hagedorn temperature must be the maximun temperature of the Universe \cite{Brandenberger-Vafa}.
-Other authors, however, have interpreted the loss of gauge-invariant degrees of freedom at high temperature as evidence that in this regime the theory could be described by a topological phase \cite{Atick-Witten}.
-In this case the presence of the Hagedorn temperature would indicate the transition between the topological and non-topological phases.
-There are also a number authors \cite{Kogan-Sathiapalan} who claim that there is a close resemblance between the possible phase transition at the Hagedorn temperature and a Kosterlitz-Thouless phase transition taking place at the same temperature \cite{Kosterlitz-Thouless}.
-Nevertheless, these two phenomena do not seem to be closely related since in the $c=1$ non-critical string we find a Kosterlitz-Thouless phase transition but there is no Hagedorn temperature \cite{Gross-Klebanov}.
-The problem of what happens to the string ensemble at the Hagedorn temperature is still an open problem.
+Some authors have interpreted these facts as indication that the high temperature phase is unphysical and the Hagedorn temperature must be the maximum temperature of the universe~\cite{Brandenberger-Vafa}.
+Others, however, have seen in the loss of gauge-invariant degrees of freedom at high temperature evidence that in this regime the theory could be described by a topological theory~\cite{Atick-Witten}.
+In this were the case, the Hagedorn temperature would indicate a transition between a topological and a non-topological phase.
+In~\cite{Kogan-Sathiapalan} a close resemblance between the possible phase transition at the Hagedorn temperature and a Kosterlitz-Thouless phase transition~\cite{Kosterlitz-Thouless} taking place at the same temperature has been claimed.
+It should be pointed out, however, that these two phenomena seem to be disconnected in the case of the~$c=1$ non-critical string, where there is a Kosterlitz-Thouless phase transition but no Hagedorn temperature~\cite{Gross-Klebanov}.
+At any rate, the problem of what happens at the Hagedorn temperature to the string gas remains open.

-In the canonical ensemble description it can be seen that when approaching the Hagedorn temperature from below the system undergoes violent fluctuations \cite{Alvarez}.
-This may be seen as the breakdown of the canonical ensemble and we could expect that the application of the microcanonical ensemble should be useful to study the system beyond the Hagedorn temperature \cite{Sundborg,Bowick-W,Alvarez,Bowick-Giddings,Deo-Jain-Tan}.
-The density of states $\Omega(E)$ defined by
+Using the canonical ensemble it can be seen that the string gas undergoes violent fluctuations when approaching the Hagedorn temperature~\cite{Alvarez}.
+This may signal the breakdown of the canonical description, so a microcanonical analysis should be appropriate to study the system beyond the Hagedorn temperature~\cite{Sundborg,Bowick-W,Alvarez,Bowick-Giddings,Deo-Jain-Tan}.
+The microcanonical density of states~$\Omega(E)$ is defined by